paulhontz/saint/Columns.md

     saint.column :name
     # Label to be used: Name

+    saint.column :name do
-    saint.column :name, label: "Author's Name"
+        label "Author's Name"
+    end
     # Label to be used: Author's Name

-###:summary
+###summary

 Instruct UI to exclude column from Summary pages.<br/>
 Accepts: [false]

+    saint.column :some_column do
-    saint.column :some_column, summary: false
+        summary false

-###:crud
+    end

+###crud

 Instruct UI to exclude column from CRUD pages.<br/>
 Accepts: [false]

+    saint.column :some_column do
-    saint.column :some_column, crud: false
+        crud false

-###:save
+    end

+###save

 Instruct Saint to exclude column from attributes when saving item to db.<br/>
 Accepts: [false]

+    saint.column :some_column do
-    saint.column :some_column, save: false
+        save false

-###:required
+    end

+###required

 Instruct Saint to cancel save operation and return an error if field is empty.<br/>
 Accepts: [true]

+    saint.column :some_column do
-    saint.column :some_column, required: true
+        required true

-Blocks
+    end

+###value
 ---

-**saint.column** also accepts a block.

-When a column that have defined a block are rendered, the given block will be called with 3 arguments:
+Define a block that will modify current value depending on scope.\\
+The block will receive current value as first argument.\\
+Current value will be set to value returned by block.

+Methods available inside block:

+*   summary? - true when column shown on Summary pages
+*   crud? - true when column shown on CRUD pages
-*   value - the current column value
+*   row - current row, from which column value are extracted
-*   scope - :summary or :crud
+*   scope - one of :summary or :crud
-*   row - the model item currently managed

-The result returned by block will be displayed as column value.

 So, if we want to prefix the author's name with Mr., we simply do like this:

-    saint.column :name do |value|
+    saint.column :name do
+        value do |value|
             'Mr. %s' % value
         end

-**Second argument** allow us to have different values on Summary and on CRUD pages.
+    end

 Lets say we want to prefix the author's name with Mr. only on Summary pages:

-    saint.column :name do |value, scope|
+    saint.column :name do
+        value do |value|
-        scope == :summary ?
+            summary? ?
 'Mr. %s' % value : value
-        # or
-        scope.summary? ?
-'Mr. %s' % value : value
         end

-**Third argument** giving access to currently displayed row.
+    end

 Lets say we want to prefix the author's name with Mr. for men,  Ms. for women and empty for unknown:

-    saint.column :name do |value, scope, row|
+    saint.column :name do
+        value do |value|
             prefix = nil
             prefix = 'Mr.' if row.gender == 'male'
             prefix = 'Ms.' if row.gender == 'female'
             '%s %s' % [prefix, value]
+        end
     end